rdkcentral/Thunder/docs/plugin/interfaces/guidelines.md

 core::hresult Logging(const string& cat, const bool enabled) = 0;
 ```

-Although the const bool in the second method has no added value, it is a recommendation to use it, just to indicate clearly that the intend is that the implementation should not and can not change the parameter.
+Although the const bool in the second method has no added value, it is a recommendation to use it, just to indicate clearly that the intent is that the implementation should not and can not change the parameter.

-!!! note "TODO"
-    Do we want to promote the use of properties in JSONRPC, requirements for the interface specifications.

  Mandatory keywords in an interface definition {#MandatoryKeywordsInAnInterfaceDefinition}
 ==============================================